vendia/examples/integrations/azure/share-to-azure-functions/README.md

     * `az provider register --namespace Microsoft.EventGrid`
 1. Wait until the provider is in the `Registered` state
     * `az provider show --namespace Microsoft.EventGrid --query "registrationState"`
-1. Use the Vendia CLI to determine the Azure AD Application ID for your newly provisioned Retailer Node (the Retailer node in the Uni).
+1. Use the Vendia CLI to determine the Azure AD Application ID for your newly provisioned **Retailer** Node (the **Retailer** Node in the Uni).
     * `share uni get --uni <UNI_NAME>`
     * In the CLI output of the above command, note the value of the `Retailer.Resources.azure_ApplicationId` property.
 The value hereafter will be referred to as `<RETAILER_NODE_APPLICATION_ID>`.
-1. Now it's time to permit connections between the automatically created Vendia tenant for the Retailer Node and your Azure tenant using a Service Principal.
+1. Now it's time to permit connections between the automatically created Vendia tenant for the **Retailer** Node and your Azure tenant using a Service Principal.
 After running the command below, note the Service Principal's ID (`objectId`) from the output for future reference, hereafter referred to as `<SERVICE_PRINCIPAL_ID>`.
     * `az ad sp create --id "<RETAILER_NODE_APPLICATION_ID>"`
     * In the CLI output of the above command, note the value of the `objectId` property.
 The value hereafter will be referred to as `<SERVICE_PRINCIPAL_ID>`.

 ## Step 3 - Create an Azure Function

-Now that the Service Principal will permit the Retailer Node to emit events to services within your Azure environment, there are several integration options at our disposal.
+Now that the Service Principal will permit the **Retailer** Node to emit events to services within your Azure environment, there are several integration options at our disposal.
 The integration option we'll explore here is an Azure Function that takes action when an event is received.
-In this example, consider a `Supplier` that makes a Purchase Order adjustment (changing the expected fulfillment date) and a `Retailer` that wants to take immediate action (changing dates for promoting a popular sale, as a result).
+In this example, consider a Supplier that makes a Purchase Order adjustment (changing the expected fulfillment date) and a Retailer that wants to take immediate action (changing dates for promoting a popular sale, as a result).

 To create an Azure Function:

 1. Set the Azure CLI to store our parameters between steps in this section
    * `az config param-persist on`
-1. Create an Azure Resource Group in the same region as the Retailer Node.
+1. Create an Azure Resource Group in the same region as the **Retailer** Node.
 Note that `eastus` in the command below matches the value in the `registration.json.sample` file but should be changed if you've adjusted the region in your `registration.json` file.
    * `az group create --name retailer-function-rg --location eastus`
 1. Create an Azure Storage Account
    * `az storage account create --name retailerfuncstorage --sku Standard_LRS`